The Beginning, 1918

 of personally reaching the many people who were ready

-three in one town, a dozen or more in another, but those
+for his message of Truth.
+Perhaps there would be only a few in one town, a dozen or more in another, but those

-who were interested were far separated from one another;
+interested were far separated from one another;

 covering the expense of bringing the message in person